Economic Freakout 2020: The ‘What Now’ Edition | Wealthsimple

 How does all that change how people should approach investing for the long term?

-Here at Wealthsimple, we have shifted away from those bonds into other bonds that offer more diversification, and we have added some gold to the portfolio, because gold can diversify equities well.
-Beyond that, our basic approach is still the same.
+Here at Wealthsimple, our basic approach is still the same.
 We believe that, over long periods of time, diversified portfolios of risky assets will provide attractive returns.
 And, by and large, you get higher returns when you take more risk.
 Unless your personal situation has changed, our advice would remain the same.

 What if your time horizon is shorter term?

-If you absolutely need the money in the short term, the best option is cash or a GIC.
+If you absolutely need the money in the short term, the best option is cash or a fixed term savings account.
 They literally provide a guaranteed amount of money.

 This is all helpful.
 But what would be most helpful is knowing when I can expect the economy to start behaving in a, you know, normal way?